Office politics are everywhere.

 “Bark bark”

-The grumpy players operate on the assumption that the fewer people who can ask them, the more office status they acquire.
+The grumpy players operate on the assumption that the fewer people who can ask them, the more freedom and status they gain.

-I dealt with lots of grumpy older players in my first real job as a consultant.
+I dealt with lots of grumpy older players as a young consultant in IT, clueless about IT.

 Grumpiness, in that case, was a defense mechanism.

-They were rejecting being told what to do by someone whom they perceived to be a nobody, who knew nothing about their business (and they weren’t wrong :).
+They were rejecting being told what to do by someone they perceived below them, who knew nothing about their business.

-Most grumpy players don’t have huge ambitions, or if they did, they have been thwarted by years of stagnating careers -of course, who would promote them?-.
+Most of them don’t have huge ambitions, or if they did, they have been thwarted by years of stagnating careers -of course, who would promote them?-.

 Peter: Milton?
 Hi, Uh, could you turn that down just a little bit?